National Survey of Family Growth Weights Adjusted for Abortion Under-Reporting

 2011-2014 | 2015-2019 |

-The analysis period of Cycle 5 of the NSFG is particularly long, and so was divided into two separate analysis periods.
+The analysis periods of Cycle 3 and of Cycle 5 of the NSFG are particularly long, and so were divided into two separate analysis periods.

 When using the adjusted weights, estimates of the number of births in each year of a survey’s analysis period and estimates of the number of induced abortions in the entirety of each survey’s analysis period should match external counts for women less than 40 years of age.